icarus-sensors/icarus-sensors.github.io/_posts/2014-11-18-starting-with-nRF51822.md

 Now you can upload you binaries into the chip exactly the same as way as before.

+##Troubleshooting

+###Flash not initialized
+When you get error while flashing your image like that

+{% highlight bash %}
+failed erasing sectors 0 to 116
+in procedure ‘flash'
+{% endhighlight %}

+it probably means that you have to unblock your first sector of flash memory.

+{% highlight bash %}
+nrf51 mass_erase
+{% endhighlight %}

+###Bad connection to processor

+If you get error like that check all your connection between programmer and processor.
+It is one of them which cause trouble.

+{% highlight bash %}
+Error: open failed
+in procedure 'transport'
+in procedure 'init'
+{% endhighlight %}

+The most important thing while troubleshooting is to check and double check all your connections wires.

 [1]: https://www.nordicsemi.com/eng/Products/Bluetooth-Smart-Bluetooth-low-energy/nRF51822
 [2]: http://developer.mbed.org/platforms/Nordic-nRF51822/